LesFerch/RunHidden/README.md

 5. Move **RunHidden.exe** to the folder of your choice.
 For greatest convenience, place it in a folder that's on the search path.
 6. Typically, you would make a shortcut to **RunHidden.exe** and edit the command line to add the path of the script you want to launch and any arguments you want to pass to that script.

+**Note**: The package now also includes **RunHiddenWait.exe** which can be used when you want to wait for the called script to complete and get its exit code.

 **Note**: Some antivirus software may falsely detect the download as a virus.
 This can happen any time you download a new executable and may require extra steps to whitelist the file.

 ## Usage examples